Rhodes 19: Design

-The Rhodes 19 traces its linage to the 1945 Hurricane 19 sailboat design.
+The Rhodes 19 traces its lineage to the 1945 Hurricane 19 sailboat design.
 The Hurricane 19 was constructed of moulded plywood, had an open cockpit and was initially built by the Allied Aviation Corporation.
 Another boat builder, Palmer Scott, purchased some incomplete Hurricane hulls and modified them with a foredeck, a cuddy cabin and a fixed keel, marketing the resultant boat as the Smyrna.
 Marscot Plastics used one of the wooden Smyrnas as a plug to build a mold from and created a fiberglass version, which became the Rhodes 19.

 The Rhodes 19 is a recreational sailboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig with aluminum spars, including an optional tapered mast.
 The hull has a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed fin keel or centerboard.

 The design has sleeping accommodation for two people in the cuddy cabin and includes a built-in icebox.

 For sailing the design has cockpit space for six to eight people.
 It is equipped with a stern-mounted mainsheet traveler, adjustable jib leads and foam flotation for safety.

 Factory options included a boom tent, boom vang, Cunningham, cockpit bailers, whisker pole and a spinnaker of 326 sqft.